Turks and Caicos Sun & Cloud Forecast

 The difference between sun times on Providenciales, located west in the archipelago, and Grand Turk, in the east, is a few minutes.
-Selecting a specific will use a location in the approximate centre of the island selected.
+Selecting a specific island will use a location in the approximate center of the island selected.

 The Turks and Caicos experiences very bright and sunny weather throughout much of the year.
 However, we’re not immune to the occasional overcast day.

 It’s easy to get too much sun in the Turks and Caicos, so we recommend planning your trip around the weather forecast.
 Snorkeling, diving and boat cruises are typically most-pleasant during sunny conditions, but consider reserving overcast days for the land sights and attractions.

 Due to our archipelago’s location on the north-eastern windward edge of the West Indies, we’re directly exposed to the weather of the open tropical Atlantic.
 For this region, clear skies are the norm.
 When there is cloud cover, low altitude formations are typical.
 Weather conditions can change a bit during the Atlantic hurricane season.
 Passing tropical cyclones may bring extended periods of rainfall and clouds.

 Extensive wetlands and tidal tundra cover much of the southern sides of the larger Caicos Islands, much of which is protected under the international Ramsar Convention agreement.
 These regions directly affect rainfall and cloud cover over Providenciales and the central Caicos Cays.

 As the ground in the wetlands become heated by the sun, the surrounding air warms and rises.
 As it reaches higher altitudes, this humid air condenses into clouds and precipitation.
 Almost as if by clockwork, narrow banks of clouds roll in from the southeast across parts of Providenciales, Pine Cay and Parrot Cay.

 Sunsets and Sunrises